On This Page

 - LTC and retirement home staff working in other LTC homes, retirement homes or health care facilities.

-- Beginning April 22, 2020, nurses can work for only one LTC employer or retirement home employer, while the emergency orders are in effect.
+- Beginning April 22, 2020, nurses can work for only one LTC employer or retirement home employer.

 For more information: